 Section 106 money is a levy on developers wishing to build non-affordable housing in parishes.
 This is held by County and released to local authorities subject to prior approval of eligible local proposals and strict planning & project management criteria being in place.
-Following the approval of some and rejection of other large-scale development proposals, the amount of S106 money claimable by Council stands at some £132,074.
-This is currently attributed to the provision of a MUGA at the playing field and other amenity improvements as described in PC document "Disposition of S106 money" available on request.
+Following the approval of some and rejection of other large-scale development proposals and after the drawdown identified above for the MUGA, the amount of S106 money available to Council stands at some \pounds .
+This is currently attributed to the provision of a safe, parent friendly, dog proof toddler PlayPark, integrated into the current playground, at the playing field.

 All income derived from S106 must be considered solely transitional - direct from Authority to one or more approved project(s) - and cannot be redirected into operational budgets without approval.
-It must be accounted for transparently as dedicated solely to the approved project(s).
+It must be accounted for transparently and dedicated solely to the approved project(s).
 It must be used within 10 years of availability or it becomes repayable to the developer - with interest.